 It sounds obnoxious, but he was actually a nice guy.
 I chuckled to myself and let him lead, knowing that I could walk away at any time.
 He was probably a little better birder than I am, but not as much better as he thought he was.
 I often saw things before he did (which he acknowledged), but he also bragged a lot about the many photos he’d had published.
 Maybe that accounts for why my photos of two Long-billed Dowitchers on eBird are marked as “unconfirmed” while his photos of the same two birds taken on the same day in the same place, and often at the same moment were accepted.

 Here’s a photo of Rob trying for a close-up shot of the scoters.

 We saw about 30 species, but no Pacific Loon.
 I did find a couple loons, but they were too far out to identify.

 Rob went his way, and I drove about 20 miles to Aurora Reservoir.
 I’d never been there before.
 I had to pay $10 to get in.
 From where I parked, the lake looked about four miles around.
 I grabbed my scope and started to walk.
 There were birds, but most of them were far out on the lake, so I didn’t get many good views.
 The path was paved, and I soon regretted not changing out of my hiking boots into my walking shoes.
 Especially when I finally happened upon a map that said the loop trail was more than nine miles around.
 It turned out that the reservoir had a lot of deep bays hidden from my initial view.
-And the trail followed every single one of them along the short instead of cutting across the peninsulas.
+And the trail followed every single one of them along the shore instead of cutting across the peninsulas.
 I soon had blisters on my feet and a very sore shoulder from carrying my heavy tripod and scope.
 I also didn’t have enough water.
 When I was through, I’d done 12 miles on the day — not a big deal if I had been prepared.